CPR vs. AED Training: Choosing the Right Course for You

 What is CPR?

 CPR stands for “Cardiopulmonary Resuscitation,” a lifesaving method used when a person’s heart has stopped.
 CPR requires the rhythmic compressing of a person’s chest.
 Chest compressions will physically keep the blood flowing through the body to keep the organs alive.
 When functioning normally, the heart pumps oxygenated blood to the vital organs.
-However, when the heart stops, it can lead to severe organ failure, brain damage, and even death in less than 10 minutes.
-CPR manually keeps the blood flowing so it can continue to deliver oxygen to the organs and can be performed while waiting for help to arrive on the scene.
+However, when the heart stops, it leads to severe organ failure, brain damage, and even death in less than 10 minutes.
+CPR manually keeps the blood flowing so it continue to deliver oxygen to the organs and is performed while waiting for help to arrive on the scene.

 cpr and aed